• About The Emerald Palate

 website | 4544 51st Pl SW (West Seattle) | cost: $25pp or $20pp with a food donation | 12+ years old

-Starting Oct 18, visit the location of a historic orphanage on Friday and Saturday evening through November 2, plus Halloween which is on a Thursday this year.
+Starting Oct 18, visit the location of a historic orphanage on Friday and Saturday evening through Nov 1.
 You’ll be scared out of your wits by the tales of what went down at the orphanage before it burned down.
 Rumors of hearing children laughing as it burned make my skin crawl!

 They encourage donations to West Seattle Food Bank via non-perishable food donation or payment through a QR code.
 Note this is a private residence, so respect the area street parking signs so you don’t disturb the community.